-Frequently interventions create a more complicated situation with estimating a neutral rate of interest.
-Even if they could pinpoint a rate that brings neutrality, they still have to maintain it and it is a moving target.
+Frequent interventions create a more complicated situation with estimating a neutral interest rate.
+Even if they could pinpoint a rate that brings neutrality, they still have to maintain it, and it is a moving target.

 Therefore, the point that I want to focus on is that money cannot be neutral because when the central bank decides it needs to expand or contract money or purchasing power in the economy, it does not do this by dropping money on people’s doorsteps by helicopters, or in modern speak drones.

 Instead, monetary expansion occurs via the banking system.
-The central bank in the United States pumps money by lowing the Fed Funds rate (hypothetically in relation to the natural rate of interest).
+The United States central bank pumps money by lowering the Fed Funds rate (hypothetically in relation to the natural interest rate).

-The Fed Funds interest rate which banks lend reserve balances to each other overnight.
-This seems like a convoluted way to control the supply of purchasing power, however, it effectively increases or decreases the amount of purchasing power in circulation.
+The Fed Funds interest rate is when banks lend reserve balances to each other overnight.
+This seems like a convoluted way to control the supply of purchasing power.
+However, it effectively increases or decreases purchasing power in circulation.

 The issue here is the opportunity cost of holding money is different for those who are rich and those who are poor.
-The rich benefit first, as well as those closer to the money expansion process.
+The rich benefit first, and those closest to the money expansion process.

 Time preference theory of interest

 The time preference theory of interest states that the opportunity cost of saving money is lower for the wealthy.
 This is because they can make their monthly payments easier than those living on a minimal income.
-To save money for a poorer person is a much more difficult task.
+Save money for a poorer person is a much more difficult task.